bla-ce/herve/README.md

 Herve is a high-performance HTTP Server Library written entirely in Assembly for x86 systems.

-## Why Herve has been built and why would use it?
+## Why Herve has been built and why would you use it?

 To gain a deeper knowledge of computer architecture and how the CPU works at the instruction level, I wanted to build projects in Assembly.